 - Configuring your website to export bibliographic data in HTML meta tags

-- Making sure that your journal websites are available to both users and crawlers at all times
+- Ensuring your journal websites are available to both users and crawlers at all times

-- Making sure you have a browse interface that can be crawled by Google’s robots
+- Ensuring you have a browse interface that can be crawled by Google’s robots

-- Placing each article and each abstract in a separate HTML or PDF file (Google Scholar will not index multiple articles in the same PDF)
+- Placing each article in a separate HTML or PDF file (Google Scholar will not index multiple articles in the same PDF)